Nickimani/PRODIGY_DS_01/README.md

 # PRODIGY_DS_01
-Visualizations of Kenya's population and some of it's dempgraphic using python and Tableau.
+Visualizations of Kenya's population and some of it's demographic using python and Tableau.